hjwp/www.obeythetestinggoat.com/content/upgrading-to-django-17.md

-  you to have them from the very beginning, I was able to drop an entire chapter that was devoted to retrospectively building migrations after the first deployment, which included all sorts of checking out of old versions, and using --fake, and so on.
+  you to have them from the very beginning, I was able to drop an entire chapter that was devoted to retrospectively building migrations after the first deployment, which included all sorts of checking out of old versions, and using `--fake`, and so on.
 So that's a big win.

 * Using step-by-step TDD also forces you to make more migrations than you really want to, if you're adding fields and constraints step-by-step.
 It means I have